-6. How Relationship and Sex Educations (RSE) is monitored, evaluated and assessed
+7. How Relationship and Sex Educations (RSE) is monitored, evaluated and assessed

-6.1 Monitoring
+7.1 Monitoring

-It is the responsibility of the PSHE co-ordinator to ensure that the work described is taught at the stated times.
+It is the responsibility of the Head of PSHE to ensure that the work described is taught at the stated times.
 This will be through staff and pupil voice, work scrutiny and learning walks.

-- 6.2 Evaluation and assessment - Pupils' knowledge and understanding will be assessed by teacher questioning, monitoring of written work and contributions to discussion. - Pupils will be asked to complete the online My Health My School Survey. - Every pupil will have their own PSHE/RSE portfolio, containing a worksheet for each topic covered, which will stay with them throughout school.
-This will be monitored by mentors and pupils will take these with them when they leave the College.
+- 7.2 Evaluation and assessment - Pupils' knowledge and understanding will be assessed by teacher questioning, monitoring of written work, quizzes and contributions to discussion.
+Pupils will also be asked to reflect on their confidence at the beginning and end of units of work. - Pupils will be asked to complete the bi-annual online My Health My School Survey. - Every pupil will have their own PSHE exercise book, which will stay with them throughout school.
+This will be monitored by teachers and pupils will take these with them when they leave the College.

-7. Guidelines for teachers on sensitive issues, confidentiality, advice to pupils and training.
+8. Guidelines for teachers on sensitive issues, confidentiality, advice to pupils and training.

-- 7.1.
+- 8.1.
 Sensitive issues that may include:

 - Puberty

 - Menstruation

 - Sexual intercourse

 - Contraception

 - Abortion

 - Safer sex

 - HIV, AIDs and Sexually transmitted infections (STIs)

 - Grooming Child Sex Exploitation

-• Abusive partnerships
+- Abusive partnerships

+- Forced marriage

+- Violence against women including FGM

 Teachers understand the difference between stating facts and stating opinions.
-If work in sensitive areas of the curriculum causes teachers any concerns, they should discuss them with the Director of Welfare and Inclusion.
+If work in sensitive areas of the curriculum causes teachers any concerns, they should discuss them with the Deputy Principal.

 A safe framework for discussion will help teachers create an environment in which they do not feel embarrassed or anxious about unintended or unexpected questions or comments from pupils.
-Ground rules should be developed with each class or year group when sensitive issues are being discussed.
+Ground rules should be developed with each class at the beginning of the academic year.

-- No teacher or pupil will have to answer a personal question. - No one will be forced to take part in a discussion. - Only the correct names for the parts of the body will be used; meanings of words will be explained in a sensible and factual way. - 7.2 Responding to Questioning
+- No teacher or pupil will have to answer a personal question. - No one will be forced to take part in a discussion. - Only the correct names for the parts of the body will be used; meanings of words will be explained in a sensible and factual way.

+8.2 Responding to Questioning

-If a member of staff is unable the answer a question or feels uncomfortable with the question then they should reassure the pupil that they will follow this up with the appropriate staff member, most likely the Director of Welfare and Inclusion, who will meet with the pupil to discuss.
+If a member of staff is unable to answer a question or feels uncomfortable with the question then they should reassure the pupil that they will follow this up with the appropriate staff member, most likely the Director of Safeguarding, Welfare & Pastoral Support, who will meet with the pupil to discuss.